MaNn0/Gusse-the-number/README.md

     Open the game in your browser.
     Guess a number between 1 and 20.
-    Click the Check! button to see if your guess is correct.
+    Click the Check! button or hit Enter key to see if your guess is correct.
     Feedback will be provided:
         "Too high!" if the guess is above the target number.
         "Too low!" if the guess is below the target number.